wp-plugins/mashsharer/readme.txt

 Tested up to: 3.8.1
 Stable tag: 1.1.0

-Mashshare sharing plugin is a high-performance Share Button functionality inspired by the great website Mashable for Facebook and Twitter (More sites coming)
+Mashshare sharing plugin is a high-performance share functionality inspired by the great website Mashable for Facebook and Twitter

 == Description ==